nezihaksu/Bank_Marketing_Analysis/README.md

 Firstly,to see the graphs where categorical features is grouped by Balance.Categorical features shows the mean balance of people in those respective categories.

-It shows how much balance does most of the people in each category have.
+It shows how much mean balance does most of the people in each category have.

 According to subscription and balance graph,people who did not subscribed has more balance than who did.